Yichuans/presentation/gland-2016.md

 2. aggregate all species CCV results within WH <br>
 3. Are species most vulnerable outside WH or inside <br>
 4. to what extent do WH provides refugee, high number of ccv species, management responses
+5. monitoring work.
+What are the sites that are ccv? in those sites, what are the species that are ccv?
+What traits leads to their ccv status?
+What management response could be? delineation based on future extent of such species?

 ## demo
 <!-- .slide: data-background="#3b5998" -->